mattyshen/mattyshen2.github.io/_posts/2022-09-04-muir-beach.md

 I swam back in and dried off.
 I noticed some sea creatures attached to the rocks near the water, that would be submerged during high tide.
 The creatures looked almost like a dark green sea anemone that would contract when I would touched it.

-I shivered my back to my car, with wet, and salty hair.
+I shivered my back to my car, with wet and salty hair.